lpelypenko/axe-html-reporter/README.md

 ### Example usage in TestCafe

-If fileName is not passed, html report with name `accessibilityReport.html` will be created in `artifacts` directory.

-Install testcafe, axe-core and @testcafe-community/axe to run testcafe tests with axe-core:
+To run TestCafe tests with axe-core, install testcafe, axe-core and [@testcafe-community/axe](https://www.npmjs.com/package/@testcafe-community/axe):

 ```shell script
 npm i -D axe-html-reporter testcafe axe-core @testcafe-community/axe
 ```

-For testcafe example add the following clientScript in your .testcaferc.json config:
+For TestCafe example add the following clientScript in your `.testcaferc.json` config:

 ```json
 {
   "clientScripts":[{"module":"axe-core/axe.min.js"}]
 }
 ```
+In the example bellow `fileName` is not passed.
+In this case html report with default name `accessibilityReport.html` will be created in `artifacts` directory.

-TestCafe test example:
+See full TestCafe test example is bellow:

 ```javascript